yuezhixiong/yuezhixiong.github.io/index.md

 # Welcome

-Try to get the most out of my Ph.D.
+Try to get the most out of my Ph.D. at University of Technology Sydney and Southern University of Science and Technology.

 ## Last update
 {{ site.time }}

-## All posts
+## PhD toolbox
 <ul>
-  {% for post in site.posts %}
+  {% for post in site.tags.PhD %}
     <li>
       <a href="{{ post.url }}">{{ post.title }}</a>
     </li>